What does it mean to be autistic?

 - Provide you with guidance when living with a person of neurodiversity

 We work with parents, siblings, or other relatives, and with each specific relationship, individually and/or in family therapy.
-We understand the intensity in your household, and can empathize with feelings that come up as a result of your family member’s challenges, such as sadness, frustration, loss or intense worry.
-These are normal feelings that commonly come up when you love a neuroatypical individual.
+We understand the intensity in your household, and can empathize with feelings that come up, including sadness, frustration, or worry.
+These are normal feelings.

 We Work Collaboratively

 We collaborate with other professionals, so that your work is truly well-supported.
-If you are diagnosed with Autism, we will provide you a multitude of referrals for additional support, such as early intervention programs, social skills groups, occupational therapy, and so forth.
+If you are autistic, we will provide you a multitude of referrals for additional support, such as accommodation recommendations, media resources, social skills support, occupational therapy if that would be helpful, and so forth.
 We value your growth, and want the best for you, and we gladly collaborate with other professionals in order to best support you on your journey.